-We start shooting at 6pm, and team sign-up times are first-come, first-served.
+We start shooting at approximately 5:45pm, and team sign-up times are first-come, first-served.
 Please make sure your entire team is present before signing up to shoot.

-If you are a single shooter and want to find a team, please call Steve and he will try to find a slot for you.
+If you are a single shooter and need a team, please call or email and we will try to find a team for you.

-If you would like to register a team or more information contact Steve Haggh at (812) 630-4714.
+If you would like to register a team or more information email your list of team members to email@example.com or call Steve Haggh at (812) 630-4714.

 This target was photographed this weekend posted on the 50 yard rifle range.
 Do you see the problem?
 Please do not post any targets so that you will be shooting through the wood target mounting posts and rails.
 There is lots of cardboard available stacked by the clubhouse, so please use it!
 Mount the cardboard between the wood rails, and then mount your targets to the cardboard so your shots will not impact the wood.
 We all understand that sometimes an occasional shot may hit a rail or post, but mounting a target as shown above, where most of the rounds will hit the wood, just causes unnecessary damage and expense for the club, not to mention annoying everyone else who knows better.